 Throughout the entire Bible, we see one theme of who God helps, but since you would be reading this blog for three days just getting through all the verses, I've condensed them down to only ones from the Psalms.
 Let's then look at what the Bible (not Tamara!) says:

-Lord; to my God I cried for help.
+"In my distress I called upon the Lord; to my God I cried for help.
 From his temple he heard my voice, and my cry to him reached his ears."
 (Psalm 18:6)

 "O Lord my God, I cried to you for help, and you have healed me."
 (Psalm 30:2)